sakaiproject/sakai/sections/xdocs/README.txt

 							"site.upd" or "section.ta" are considered to be students.

-		3) Sakai 2.1:  TBD... will probably be based on the new groups framework.
+		3) Sakai 2.1:  In progress.
+However, the current build does not allow the 2.1 implementation to be deployed without manually uncommenting the <deploy.type> property from /sections-comp-shared/sakai21/component-webapp/project.xml and commenting the same lines in in /sections-comp-shared/sakai20/component-webapp/project.xml